 Self-defence and the law in the form of fighting

 Whilst the majority of people who take up martial arts do so with the intention to never use their skills – but for self-defence, there is a small percentage of people training whose aim is to learn to fight.
 In most fights involving a martial artist, it is more often these people who are involved.
 This often puts martial artists in a bad light with the law.
-Therefore when the legitimate martial artist does find themselves in a fight, there are a number of things they should be aware of to ensure they can prove self-defense.
+Therefore when a karateka does find themselves in a fight, there are a number of things they should be aware of to ensure they can prove self-defence.

-To be deemed self-defence, it does not mean the attacker had to have thrown the first punch – but it obviously helps.
-If the martial artist has shown by their words and actions they have no intention to fight and are still provoked, providing the attacker is showing an aggressive nature and within your personal space, so much so you felt endangered, then to throw a decisive strike is reasonable.
+To be deemed self-defence, it does not mean the attacker must throw the first punch, but it obviously helps.
+If the martial artist has shown by their words and actions they have no intention to fight and are still provoked, providing the attacker is showing an aggressive nature and within your personal space, so much so that you felt endangered, then to throw a decisive strike is reasonable.

 Any martial artist who carries a martial arts weapon will be charged, even if they have used it only for the means of self-defence.
-Weapons are illegal and therefore it will be judged purely on the basis of you carrying and using an illegal weapon.
-If however, you were to use a weapon found in your current environment (eg belt, bin, broom etc) then the same basic laws of reasonable force apply.
+Weapons are illegal, therefore it will be judged purely on the basis of you carrying and using an illegal weapon.
+If however, you were to use a weapon found in your current environment (e.g. belt, bin, broom etc.) then the same basic laws of reasonable force apply.

 It is considered that a martial artist is aware that their kicks are more powerful than their punches.
-Therefore, in cases of self-defence where kicks are used, it can work against the martial artist at times.
-For example, in a fight situation against one attacker, a kick to the groin, shin, thigh or stomach may be deemed entirely reasonable.
+Therefore, in cases of self-defence where kicks are used, it can potentially work against the martial artist.
+In a fight against one attacker, a kick to the groin, shin, or stomach may be deemed entirely reasonable.
 However, a kick to the ribs or face may be deemed excessive due to your knowledge of its danger.
 You would be required to show you felt endangered had you not thrown that kick.

 Involvement with the police

-When you are involved in any public conflict to which the police are called, the following advice should be adhered to:
+When you are involved in a conflict to which the police are called, the following advice should be adhered to:

-- Take into account that police too are human, and sometimes the situation as they see it may initially place you in a bad light, particularly if you have used an object to defend yourself.
-If they make an error in judgment, co-operate until you have the opportunity to explain yourself
+- Take into account that police too are human.
+Sometimes the situation may initially place you in a bad light, particularly if you use an object to defend yourself.
+If they make an error in judgment, co-operate until you have opportunity to explain yourself.